felix-hilden/sphinx-codeautolink/docs/src/reference.rst

     directive is encountered)
   - "section" - concatenate blocks until the next title

-- :code:`.. implicit-import:: code`: Include an implicit import in the next code block.
+- :code:`.. autolink-preface:: code`: Include a hidden preface in the next code block.
 The next block consumes this directive even if it is not processed (e.g. non-Python blocks) to avoid placement confusion.
-  Multiple directives can be combined for more imports in the following block.
+  Multiple prefaces before a single block are combined.
-  Implicit imports are included in block concatenation.
+  Prefaces are included in block concatenation.
 - :code:`.. autolink-skip:: [level]`: Skip sphinx-codeautolink functionality.
   ``level``, if specified, must be one of: